 Amplia Therapeutics Limited is an Australian pharmaceutical company advancing a pipeline of Focal Adhesion Kinase (FAK) inhibitors for cancer and fibrosis.
-FAK is an increasingly important target in the field of cancer immunology and Amplia has a particular development focus in pancreatic and ovarian cancer.
-FAK also plays a significant role in a number of chronic diseases, such as idiopathic pulmonary fibrosis (IPF).
+FAK is an increasingly important target in the field of cancer and fibrosis and Amplia has a particular development focus in fibrotic cancers such as pancreatic and ovarian cancer.
+In addition, the company is pursuing the potential of its FAK inhibitors in pulmonary fibrosis.